 Design – Beyond being portable, we also looked at the design and the features that make each option stand out from the rest.
 The Playdate gaming system slow-releases games for users while Amazon Luna offers games for free for Prime members.
 And of course, Switch has its fair share of unique design ability that makes it such a fun console for both individuals and parties.

 One of the most popular handheld gaming systems upped its visual prowess with the addition of an OLED screen.
 The seven-inch OLED screen with a wide adjustable stand makes it an absolute treat to play in handheld mode.
 No longer do you have to connect to a different screen to enjoy the OLED benefits.
-Other differences between the OLED and previous versions is the clean white color scheme on the joy cons and the bezels are thinner.
-Nintendo also threw in LAN support to plug direct into your router for more reliable streaming as well as an upgraded sound system.
+Other differences between the OLED and previous versions are the clean white color scheme on the joy cons and the bezels are thinner.
+Nintendo also threw in LAN support to plug directly into your router for more reliable streaming, as well as an upgraded sound system.